Judie Brown: Early life and education

-Brown was born in Los Angeles, California on March 4, 1944.
+Brown was born in Los Angeles, on March 4, 1944.
 Her father abandoned his family a year and a half later, leaving her mother and her younger sister Sheila, who had just been born, to fend for themselves.
-Brown's mother had remarried during 1952 to Chester Limbourne when she was six years old.
-Judie's grandparents took them in and were very influential in molding her character and resolve and her grandparents insured that she received the proper Catholic education and then paid for her to attend the Catholic all-girls St. Mary's Academy in Inglewood by the Sisters of St. Joseph of Carondelet.
+Brown's mother remarried in 1952 to Chester Limbourne when she was six years old.
+Brown's grandparents took them in and were influential in molding her character and resolve, and her grandparents insured that she received the proper Catholic education and paid for her to attend St. Mary's Academy in Inglewood, California, an all-girls Catholic School run by the Sisters of St. Joseph of Carondelet.

-After graduating St. Mary's Academy in 1962, Brown worked at Kresge's as a bookkeeper while attending El Camino Junior College, where she earned an Associated Arts degree during 1963 and completed a bachelor's degree program at UCLA two years later.
+After graduating St. Mary's Academy in 1962, Brown worked at Kresge's as a bookkeeper while attending El Camino Junior College in Alondra Park, California, where she earned an Associated Arts degree in 1963 and completed a bachelor's degree program at UCLA two years later.